AceFire6/feature-engineering-aide/README.md

 ## Why?
 This project was developed as part of my Master's thesis at the University of Cape Town.
+Ultimately, I never completed my Master's so I made this code open source because I enjoyed working on it.

 The goal of the project is to compare the results of a project done by Nudelman et al. with those produced by Automated Machine Learning systems.